shionhonda/hippocampus-garden/content/blog/stylegans/index.md

 <div style="text-align: center;"><small>Image taken from [18].
 The leftmost is the low-resolution feature map generated by NeRF.</small></div>

 ## Text-guided Manipulation
-Last but not least, text-guided manipulation is an intersting application of StyleGAN.
+Last but not least, text-guided manipulation is an interesting application of StyleGAN.

 ### StyleCLIP
 Based upon **CLIP** (**contrastive language-image pretraining**) [21], the state-of-the-art text-to-image generator, **StyleCLIP** finds the optimal direction to move forward in the latent space so that the input image will be edited according to the instruction [20].

-The text instructions could be diverse.
-Since CLIP has knowledge about certain proper nouns, it is possible to edit a face to be like "Emma Stone".
+A wide variety of text instructions can be accepted.
+Since CLIP has certain knowledge about proper nouns, it is possible to edit a face to look like "Emma Stone".

 ![](2021-11-10-23-50-29.png)

 <div style="text-align: center;"><small>Image taken from [20].</small></div>

 ## Concluding Remarks
-The StyleGAN was so impactful that its applications are growing fast.
-I'm glad if this post help you have kind of perspective on them.
+StyleGAN had such a great impact that its applications are growing fast.
+I hope this article will give you some sort of perspective on them.

+Thanks for reading.
+As always, feedback is welcomed.

 ## References
 [1] Tero Karras, Samuli Laine, Timo Aila. "[A Style-Based Generator Architecture for Generative Adversarial Networks](https://arxiv.org/abs/1812.04948)". *CVPR*.
 2019.